encosianima/integral-developing/ethics.md

 A further degeneration is caused by assuming personal ethics as base for a self-centred moral code, as it claimed to be possible by a tradition of authors.
 Aristotle introduced an interesting note in this regards, separating selfishness from self-love and loosely allowing virtuos people to practice selfish with no harms for community.

- Some thought is perhaps required on the complex matter of when an action is bad or good; self-defence is different from attack and so on, what we propose is a methodology based on
+Some thought is perhaps required on the complex matter of when an action is bad or good; e.g. self-defence is different from attack.

+### References

+Margarita Boladeras i Cucurella [Libertad y tolerancia: éticas para sociedades abiertas](https://dialnet.unirioja.es/servlet/libro?codigo=150208)